baleada/docs/assets/md/logic/classes/Listenable.md

 :::
-### Valid event names
+### Valid event types
 :::

-`Listenable` supports a ton of different event names and is able to deduce which web APIs to use based on the `eventName` you pass.
+`Listenable` supports a ton of different event types and is able to deduce which web APIs to use based on the `eventType` you pass.

 Most of the time, you don't need to be concerned with exactly which web API is being used, and you can think of it as an implementation detail.
 But in cases where you want to customize the way a certain web API behaves, you'll need to know which API is being used in order to know what customization options are available.
 You'll find more guidance down below, in the [How to customize `listen` behavior](#how-to-customize-listen-behavior) section.

-The table below has a breakdown of valid event names, the corresponding web APIs that `Listenable` uses under the hood, and the main purpose of the API.
+The table below has a breakdown of valid event types, the corresponding web APIs that `Listenable` uses under the hood, and the main purpose of the API.

-::: ariaLabel="Listenable event names and web APIs"
+::: ariaLabel="Listenable event types and web APIs"
 | Event name | Web APIs | Purpose |
 | --- | --- | --- |
 | All the basics, like `click`, `keydown`, `mousemove`, etc. | [`addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) and [`removeEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener) | Listens for basic events |